 Opera in three acts.
 Running Time: 2 hours 4 minutes.

 PLOT: Pskov, 1570.
-Similarly to Simon Boccanegra, much of the opera concerns the paternity of the primary female character, Olga Tokmakova, who is the product of an adulterous affair between the sister-in-law of the man she believes to be her father (Prince Tokmakov), Vera Shaloga, and Ivan the Terrible.
+Similarly to Simon Boccanegra, much of the opera concerns the paternity of the primary female character, Olga Tokmakova (soprano), who is the product of an adulterous affair between the sister-in-law of the man she believes to be her father but is actually her uncle by marriage (Prince Tokmakov, mayor of Pskov, bass): Vera Shaloga (not present), and Ivan the Terrible (bass).
 Her aunt pretended that she was her mother to protect her sister from the wrath of her husband Prince Shalog.
+Meanwhile, Tsar Ivan has sacked Novgorod for treason and is about to inflict a similar fate onto Pskov.
+The subplot involves how Olga is engaged against her will to the boyar Matuta (tenor) while being in love with Mikhail Tucha (tenor).

 LOOK OUT FOR: